Storybook for Ember

 For a basic Storybook configuration, the only thing you need to do is tell Storybook where to find stories.

-To do that, create a file at .storybook/main.js
+To do that, create a file at .storybook/main.js with the following content:

-.
+That will load all the stories underneath your ../app directory that match the pattern *.stories.js.
 We recommend co-locating your stories with your source files, but you can place them wherever you choose.

 Write your stories

-Now you can write some stories inside the ../stories/index.stories.js
+Now you can write some stories inside the ../stories/index.stories.js file, like this:

 It is important that you import the

-function that is provided by a babel plugin in@storybook/ember
+hbsfunction that is provided by a babel plugin in@storybook/ember

 If you are using an older version of Ember <= 3.1 please use this story style